Planting, caring for and harvesting ranunculus

 Caring for and harvesting ranunculus

 Basically, ranunculus love moisture, but do not want to be watered too intensively.
 Plenty of sun is essential for beautiful flowering!
 The soil should not be too poor either.
-From the beginning of April the first buds open and enchant in beautiful shades of colour.
+From the beginning of May the first buds open and enchant in beautiful shades of colour.
 One bulb can produce 4-5 flowers.

 Storing & overwintering ranunculus